aniketmaurya/discord-llm-bot/README.md

 This Discord bot is designed to helps answer questions based on a knowledge base (vector db).
 By default, it contains knowledge of PyTorch Lightning and Lit-GPT.

+This is a personal project created for educational purposes.
+It is not affiliated with or endorsed by the official Lightning AI team.

 ```mermaid
 graph LR
     A((User Query)) --> B((Convert to Embedding))